 Attending a Park Event

+The park hosts events for visitors to enjoy, even during the off-season.
+The Fall Fest is held at the end of October and has all kinds of fun activities for the whole family.
 Open year-round, Vogel State Park features events well into the winter season.
 In fact, visitors planning on traveling in December won't want to miss out on the annual Christmas Tree Lighting Festival.
 This event is held at the park and features all sorts of fun, joy-filled activities the whole family can partake in.
 Warm up the winter with some festive cheer.

 Hiking the Appalachian Trail